cc-ai/kdb/README.md

 #### New to Github? 🦎

-We have compiled a shor list of basic things for you to know in order to make the most out of Github without needing to become a software engineer first -> [**Github at `cc-ai`**](/workflow/gettingstarted.md)
+We have compiled a short list of basic things for you to know in order to make the most out of Github without needing to become a software engineer first -> [**Github at `cc-ai`**](/workflow/gettingstarted.md)

 #### Experienced contributor 🦖

 The [workflow's `Readme`](/workflow) contains everything you need to know.
 Go through it at least once to get a feeling of how we want to work before you do your usual magic.
 Again, if you find some useless friction, open a `domain:meta` issue to discuss it.

-According to your background and skills, you will find the list of everything we need help with in [domains/](/domains) along with relevant issues
+According to your background and skills, you will find the list of everything we need help with in [domains/](/domains) along with relevant issues.

 #### In any case